 The conventional use of storage in Jenkins has both pros and cons:

 - Jenkins has a simple and stateless model.

-- Jenkins make no assumptions regarding initial state.
+- Jenkins makes no assumptions regarding initial state.

 - Jenkins initiates every build from scratch.